Application of Continuous Data Assimilation in High-Resolution Ocean Modeling: Introduction

 The AOT algorithm differs from classical methods of data assimilation by introducing a feedback control term at the PDE level.
 We note that the AOT algorithm appears similar to a form of data assimilation known as nudging, or Newtonian relaxation proposed and studied in \cite{Anthes_1974_JAS,Hoke_Anthes_1976_MWR}.
 This similarity is superficial, as the AOT algorithm applies a spatial interpolation which has a large impact on, implementation, practical usage, and convergence rates for the algorithm.
 For an in depth examination of nudging methods (as opposed to AOT methods) see e.g. \cite{Lakshmivarahan_Lewis_2013} and the references contained within.
-Consider a dynamical system, e.g. the primitive ocean equations, written abstractly as: